 The FCO maintains a specialised economics unit, under the leadership of the chief economist.
 The tasks range from conceptual issues to data management and quantitative analyses.
 The economics unit supports and advises the Decision Divisions regarding case-specific issues and general economic questions.

 Has the authority conducted a dawn raid?

 Every year, the FCO receives new indications of cartel cases and follows these up in dawn raids.
-In 2019, the FCO conducted five dawn raids with the help of the criminal investigation departments and public prosecutors.
+In 2020, due to the covid-19 pandemic, the Bundeskartellamt temporarily paused dawn raids due to urgent public health concerns and set up a comprehensive corona protection concept.
+After establishing sufficient pandemic safety measures, the Bundeskartellamt successfully carried out a dawn raid at several locations in Germany in the late summer of 2020 with the help of the criminal investigation departments and public prosecutors.

 Has the authority imposed penalties on officers or directors of companies for offences committed by the company?
 If yes, please provide the most recent instances.